artefactual/archivematica-devtools/README.md

 This is useful if the mapping has changed in an incompatible way but the existing data should be preserved.
 Depending on the size of the index, a large amount of memory may be consumed.

-There is one parameter which specifies which index to recreate: `transfers` or `aips`.
+There is one positional argument which specifies which index to recreate: `transfers` or `aips`.
+Additionally, the optional parameter `--chunk-size` allows the user to decide how many documents are sent to Elasticsearch in one chunk.
+This can help to circumvent timeout issues when the documents are very big.